salgo60/Gravstensinventeringen-Wikidata/README.md

 * verktyg för att validera objekt mot ett entity schema se [video](https://youtu.be/Ef5qKnByR2c) / [video2](https://www.youtube.com/watch?v=Utdg8z28GJw)

 > importScript( 'User:Teester/CheckShex.js' );
+### Quota problem -

+Mark Tully, [2022-07-11 11:47]
+CheckShex uses PyShexy to check entities against schemas.
+Unfortunately, it tends to fail fairly often as the backend relies on WDQS and keeps overusing its quota.

+> Mark Tully, [2022-07-11 11:47]
+> EntityShape provides per statement and per property checks against the schema.
+It uses the mediawiki api to perform the checks so doesn't have the quota problem that CheckShex has, but it doesn't support all the features of entityschemas.
+In particular, it doesnt support IMPORT or AND or OR statements, but it works well for simple schemas.

 ## Browser Plug-in

 * [Wikidata:Entity_Explosion](https://www.wikidata.org/wiki/Wikidata:Entity_Explosion)
 * [Video](https://youtu.be/Al-I_qMCuUk)